-United Airlines Explorer Card Basics
+United Airlines Explorer Card Basics For May 2020

 The United Explorer Card is probably Chase’s most popular co-branded United Airlines credit card.
 This is a consumer card that offers perks that can be valuable whether you’re a frequent United flyer, or just travel with them every once in a while.